Plavit/milsymbol-generator/README.md

 ![Milsymbol Generator](https://raw.githubusercontent.com/spatialillusions/milsymbol-generator/master/milsymbol-generator.png?raw=true)

+## Live deployed example
 You can find an online version at https://spatialillusions.com/unitgenerator/

+## Deploying locally
+After downloading this or the original repository, all that is needed is to run `npm install` in the root folder and then run `npm run build`.
+No errors should come up, only warnings.
+After this, all it takes is to open `unitgenerator/index.html` in (almost) any browser.

+## Disclaimer
 This is still in development and is still missing quite a lot of functionality compared to the current symbol generator.
 Please provide feedback and ideas as issues.

 At the moment it uses the [development version of milsymbol](https://github.com/spatialillusions/milsymbol) from the master branch to get access to all the symbol information from milstd.js that is included with milsymbol.
 This will change as soon as it is possible to use a released version of milsymbol.